Tag

 At first glance, Inkscape is quite different from Photoshop.
 It definitely has a stronger focus on graphics vs. photos, containing lots of tools for geometric pattern design, shape creation, and alignment.

-While I’m not a pro designer, I did find Inkscape’s pen tool easier to use than Photoshop’s version.
+While I’m not a pro designer, I did find Inkscape’ tool easier to use than Photoshop’s version.
 At first, I thought I must be sooo good at selecting all the points around my dog above to isolate him from the background.
 The lines seemed to follow his curves perfectly, and once I completed the path, Inkscape automatically selected him with perfect separation from the background.
 Turns out Inkscape is smart enough to see the little details I missed when creating the path around him, like little furs sticking out and the shape of his ears, to create a proper subject mask even from my quick and sloppy pen path.
 It made me feel like a pro.

 With my subject mask created, Inkscape allows for finely detailed edits like exposure and color control on just my dog while leaving the background untouched, or the reverse—both pro photo editing features I deem necessary in any editing app.